davidholyko/mdhs-blog-backend/README.md

   - find a better way to identify and catalog necessary UX improvements

 - UI Improvements
-  - Improve color scheme
+  - Improve color scheme (in progress)
-  - Create a visual heirarchy
+  - Create a visual hierarchy (in progress)
-  - move buttons to more intuative locations
+  - move buttons to more intuative locations (complete)
-  - create a dropdown for user actions
+  - create a dropdown for user actions (complete)
   - create a user profile page

 - Features
   - Tagging
-  - Search Bar
+  - Search Bar (complete)
   - Add a gps pin to a post
   - Allow users to upload photos
-  - Give users display names
+  - Give users display names (complete)
-  -
+  - Likes feature (complete)

 -DB Changes
-  - Require users to create a display name
+  - Require users to create a display name (complete)
   - Add tagging features